shahrishabh7/shahrishabh7.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-My name is Rishabh - I’m a software engineer and entrepreneur with bias for action.
+I’m a software engineer and entrepreneur with bias for action.

 I most recently worked as a Software Engineer on the New Products Team at Roku to build our RokuOS continuous integration infrastructure for third-party TVs.